MicrosoftDocs/power-platform/ps-docs/account-planning-guide.md

 ---
 title: Overview of an account planning guide
-description: Learn how to generate an account planning guide in Project “Sophia.”
+description: Learn how to generate an account planning guide in Project “Sophia”.
 author: mikkelsen2000
 ms.topic: Overview
 ms.custom: